bravosix-07/Task-2-Team-Deimos-trials-/README.md

 In this task, we will create a Global Path Planner Plugin that uses A* search algorithm for autonomous naviagtion of the turtlebot3.

-Software prerequisites : Ros Noetic, turtlebot3 repo cloned in the /src folder of catkin workspace, map files created in task 1 to autonmously navigate turtlebot3 upon.
+Software prerequisites : ROS Noetic, turtlebot3 repo cloned in the /src folder of catkin workspace, map files created in task 1 to autonmously navigate turtlebot3 upon.
+                         Basically, all you need is just the whole catkin workspace as it was created for task-1.

 Blueprint :